quinmars/AsyncObservable/Readme.md

 }
 ```

-The interface may only be used sequentially.
+The observer interface may only be used sequentially.
 All methods must not be called
 in parallel.
 The returned tasks have to be awaited before another or the same
 method is allowed to be called.
 For an operator it is ok to rely on that
 producer and consumer play nice.
 It is not required to defend the contract